Microsoft is revamping O365 desktop apps in preparation for its Windows 11 release, scheduled for the latter half of this year. Find out what's...

 You know these and the copious other virtues from the back of the box that the software comes in.
 The box does not tell you that getting end users onboard with Office 365 is an amalgamation of human resources, IT and logistics processes.

 There's no escaping it.
-Your company is moving to Office 365, and the tech division is going to be in charge of rolling out the change to every user in your organization.
-You can expect:
+Your company is migrating to Office 365, and the tech division is going to be in charge of rolling out the change to every user in your organization.
+You can expect these data migration challenges:

 - An endless stream of repetitive, manual tasks